HelgaSen/Workshop3/Instruction_git.md

 ## ![Icon](icon.png) Branching

-Branches in Git are used for
+Branches in Git are used for encapsulating changes.

 ### ![Icon](icon2.png) Branches merge